 Celebrate differences.
 Your bargain-hunter should do the spending while you invest the savings.
 Choose a monthly amount each can spend, no questions asked.
 Money claims the average is $150.

 A joint bank account has pros and cons.
-SmartMoney found 64% of couples put all their money in joint accounts; 14% kept everything separate.
+SmartMoney found that 64% of couples put all their money in joint accounts; 14% kept everything separate.
 Many newlyweds choose both: yours, mine, and ours.
 Calculate shared living expenses and then contribute your portion of those costs.

 Ask for Help